adamzhang129/FV_slip_prediction/README.md

 ```sh
 python convLSTM_pred_slip.py
 ```
 and it would give out accuracy over 90% that depends on how many frames ahead it is iterating.
+This is a stacking of previous trained slip detection network and frame prediction network that features future slip prediction capability with high accuracy.

+further test of generalization ability to different contact object with variant geometry, stiffness, and size, etc.